ccdcoe/CDMCS/SDM/kafka/README.md

 bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic test
 ```

 Or you could just have Kafka create a new topic when something is published into a non-existing topic.
-This is currently enabled by default.
+This is enabled by default.

 ```
 auto.create.topics.enable=true